 Fancy trying somewhere else in France?
 Ryanair has also launched brand new flights to Brive and Nantes, while Belgium’s industrial city Charleroi is a hidden gem for anyone seeking history and intrigue over glitz and glam.

 An under-appreciated metropolis, Tel Aviv is rapidly growing as a travel hot-spot thanks to a bunch of new hotels and exciting developments.

-Famous for its city beaches and bustling nightlife, Tel Aviv is a travel destination which will create lasting memories in Israel.
+Famous for its city beaches and bustling nightlife, Tel Aviv is the perfect travel destination for those looking to try somewhere new.